 Starting in 2020, as we continue with the four-year payment cycle, the CPC fee will be $250 every four years and there will no longer be a fee associated with the application.
 The 2-year Check-in will continue, as it serves several essential functions, but there will no longer be a fee associated with it.
 Overall, this amounts to just 17 cents a day to maintain your valuable CRNA credential.

-Paid at two-year intervals, the fee helps NBCRNA meet its expenses that occur throughout the year, not just at the time of certification.
+Paid at four-year intervals, the fee helps NBCRNA meet its expenses that occur throughout the year, not just at the time of certification.
 The monetary support of CRNAs and careful financial management have resulted in the NBCRNA being in a stable financial position to meet the needs of all stakeholders.
 Year-long activities supported include:

 General, Ongoing, Day-to-Day CRNA Support

 What we do:

 - We respond to a variety of daily email and telephone inquiries from individual CRNAs.

 - We provide CRNAs with transcript information and other individual records upon request.